jsreport/website/views/learn/docs/phantom-recipe.md

-#API

 You can communicate with jsreport using it's REST based API. jsreport will provide some wrappers for the most popular languages but using it directly is very easy when jsreport client wrapper does not exist for your language.
 This article is about using jsreport API in it's raw natural form.

 jsreport API is split into two different use cases: